Prtwmoradi/oracle/oracle 19c installation/README.md

    ```

 ---
+# Configuring Hostname and Hosts File

+Ensure the `/etc/hosts` file contains a fully qualified name for the server

+Set the correct hostname in the `/etc/hostname` file

+---

 ## Step 7: Install and Configure VNC for GUI Access
 1. Install a graphical environment and VNC server: